Skip to content

 Parties use escrow when they are in the process of completing a transaction.
 It helps to avoid fraudulent transactions and ensure each party can fulfil its obligations.

-For example, you can commonly see escrow in real estate transactions.
-In this case, an agent will hold the title to the property and the deposit or purchase price.
+For example, escrow is commonly used in real estate transactions.
+In this case, an agent holds the deed to the property and the deposit or purchase price until completion, at which point the funds can be released to the seller.

-People also frequently use escrow in business sales and mergers and acquisitions (M&A) deals.
-In these transactions, the agent may hold the purchase price, business assets or company shares until both parties satisfy all of their obligations under the transaction agreement.
+Escrow is also frequently used in business sales and mergers and acquisitions (M&A).
+In these transactions, the agent usually holds the deposit or purchase price until both parties satisfy all their obligations under the transaction agreement and completion has occurred.

-Essentially, you can use escrow in any transaction.
-However, it is most useful concerning transactions that involve significant sums of money (which you cannot transfer easily or immediately), or where transferring the assets is difficult and requires numerous steps.
+Essentially, escrow can be used in any transaction.
+However, it is most useful for transactions involving significant sums of money (which cannot be transferred easily or immediately) or where transferring assets is complex and requires numerous steps, such as transferring property, which involves registering the transfer of title with several different bodies.

 Continue reading this article below the form